Syria safe zones agreed upon at ceasefire talks

 Putin and US President Donald Trump also discussed the idea of de-escalation zones in a phone call Tuesday.
 The Trump administration, which has sent a representative to the Astana talks, has not spelled out in detail how its own plan for safe zones would work.

-The Syrian opposition delegation walked out of the talks Wednesday over what it described as continued regime violations of the December 30 ceasefire, a member of the High Negotiations Committee representing the opposition told CNN.

-The delegation released a two-page document accusing the regime of continuing to bombard and advance into areas in violation of the deal.
+Alexander Lavrentyev, the Russian presidential envoy to the Astana talks, said Thursday that his country will continue to work with the United States "to find the most effective mechanisms of interaction on the Syrian soil," Russian state news agency Tass reported.

-The Russian presidential envoy to the Astana talks, Alexander Lavrentyev, said Thursday that Russia would do all it could to ensure Syrian warplanes no longer operate over the de-escalation zones, Russian state news agency Tass reported.
+Lavrentyev said Russia would do all it could to ensure Syrian warplanes no longer operate over the de-escalation zones, according to Tass.

 "Russia is ready to take part by sending its observers to the so-called safety line zones to participate in monitoring compliance with the ceasefire and to fix violations," he reportedly said.